craigmantona/GYM-project/README.md

     * Pexels was used for the videos on the website.
 10. Balsamiq:
     * Balsamiq was used to create the wireframes during the design process.
+11. Tinypng:
+    * Tinypng was used to reduce size of images.

 ---
 ## Testing